neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 The key point here is that we can write equations to update the internal network state from one time step to the next like the function $f_{\theta}$ seen previously.
 This is entirely composed of nicely differentiable functions with one exception, the Heaviside function which is used in computing whether or not a neuron has crossed a threshold and fired a spike.

-This function is discontinuous and has a derivative that is zero everywhere except at $x=0$, which means when we compute gradients using the chain rule or an autodifferentiation package, we’ll just get zeros and no updates will happen.
+This function is discontinuous and has a derivative that is zero everywhere except at $x=0$, which means when we compute gradients using the chain rule or an autodifferentiation package, we'll just get zeros and no updates will happen.

 ```{embed} #heaviside-is-not-differentiable
 ```